I am a documentary artist, researcher, investigator, and filmmaker who returned to visual expression after a 12-year career as a civil-rights lawyer.

 Selected Solo Exhibitions

-Model Citizens, Photo Elysée (Lausanne, Switzerland) (forthcoming 30 June to 1 October)
+Model Citizens, Photo Elysée (Lausanne, Switzerland) (29 June to 1 October)

 Welcome to Camp America: Inside Guantánamo Bay ("WCA"), Xposure Festival (Sharjah, U.A.E.)